 Conclusion

 This works presents a proposed optimization formulation for the scheduling of skip servicing in Blantyre, Malawi.
 This problem included elements of planning, such as adding certain equipment.
 Costs are estimated for several operational scenarios.
 Adding equipment results in some cost savings.
 However, in large parts, decisions should be made around the feasibility to operate the service without overflowing of the skips.
-A number of possible strategies are proposed to reduce the amount of equipment to be added.
+Several possible strategies are proposed to reduce the amount of equipment to be added.

 References